 Moreover, Christabell (2013) carried out a study on the relationship between public debt and economic growth in Kenya for the period 1993-2012.
 The method of analysis adopted was analysis of Variance (ANOVA) aimed at establishing the link between and gross domestic product (GDP) as dependent variable and treasury bills, treasury bonds, overdraft at the Central Bank of Kenya, government stock, advances from commercial banks, and external debts as explanatory variables.
 The regression results confirm a significant relationship between public debt and economic development in the economy.
 A positive and significant relationship between treasury bonds and GDP is established, while government stock is confirmed to be negatively and significantly related to the economy.
 Similarly, the results indicate that external debt has a negative and insignificant effect on the economic growth in Kenya.
-Hence, the study recommends that government should develop a framework for recording and monitoring all contingent liabilities.
+Hence, the study recommends that government should develop a framework for recording and monitoring all contingent liabilities and also formulate and implement a policy for management of the contingent liabilities.